Information for Students

 Labour Market Information is vital in providing young people and their parents with information about career routes and salaries.

-Inspiring Careers LMI Bulletin (EAC) Jun 2023
+Inspiring Careers LMI Bulletin November 2023

 • The sectors, industries and businesses that operate there